Statute of Limitations for Work Injuries in L&I Claims

 See the occupational disease statute of limitations for the legislature’s exact wording: RCW 51.28.055.

-Statute of Limitations for Occupational Disease may be longer than you think.
+The Statute of Limitations for Occupational Disease may be longer than you think.

 Even after death, a spouse often can still file an occupational disease claim for the deceased.

 The bad news is that occupational diseases, due to their long latency period and the insidious nature of toxic poisoning, are difficult or nearly impossible to spot.
 Many valid occupational disease claims are never filed because the connection between work and disease is not recognized or because many persons don’t know their rights and are too timid to act.
-This is still true even when they know they are dying from on the job problems.
+This is still true even when they know they are dying from on-the-job problems.
 Don’t let that happen to you.
 Don’t be timid.
 Take action.
-Get advice about your occupational disease.
+Get legal advice about your occupational disease.

 What is the THIRD PARTY CLAIM Statute of Limitation for L&I in Washington State?